akshat-khare/OpenRobertaWikiLocal/Google-Summer-of-Code-2018.md

 Many robots support a large variety of hardware addons.
 Even robots like the LEGO MINDSTORMS® EV3 can be used with 3rd party sensors and actuators.
 In this project the student would design a system that lets the user create new blocks to support additional hardware.

-Currently such changes require modification on the server side and a new release.
+Currently such changes require modification on the server side and a new release (see the two articles on blockly - [Adding new blockly block in frontend](https://github.com/OpenRoberta/robertalab/wiki/Adding-new-blockly-block-in-frontend),[Connecting blockly block with java backend](https://github.com/OpenRoberta/robertalab/wiki/Connecting-blockly-block-with-java-backend)).
 A lot of the code that is needed is quite similar though.
 Initially such custom blocks would be stored with the project.
 A better way would be to store them in the user's account (if logged in).
 A stretch goal would be to add support for contributing/sharing blocks.

 On the technical side, the project involves:
 * code generators for the new blocks (maybe based on some template)